MatthieuFra/jsPsychPDS/index.md

 equals a given number.
 The rating method can be conceived as a variant of the magnitude estimation method : participants estimate the sensory magnitude by choosing an integer number within a prespecified range.
+(Giordano, B., Susini, P., & Bresin, R., 2012)

 <hr>